software-students-fall2024/0-git-workflow-practice-yz7669/README.md

 [Introduction of Software Engineering](https://www.mtu.edu/cs/undergraduate/software/what/)

+# YZ
-The article introduce about what is Software Engineering, It's really simplify the meaning and better
+The article introduce about what is Software Engineering and how it's career looks like.
+It's really simplify the meaning and better for understanding.

-understanding but too simple which in terms quite misleading.
+Software Engineering is a branch of computer science that focuses on designing, developing, testing, and maintaining software applications using engineering principles and programming languages.
+Software engineers create everything from computer games to operating systems, with career opportunities spanning various industries, including healthcare, business, and government.

 ### Fork (Dylan Martin)